 A successful attack on a time protocol may cause the attacked clocks to go back in time.
-The erroneous time may expose cryptographic algorithms that rely on time to prevent replay attacks.
+The erroneous time may expose cryptographic algorithms that rely on time, as a node may use a key that was already used in the past and has expired.